Not all study habits are right for you.

 - Reward—This is how you indulge yourself after you’ve completed the action.
 After you finish writing the summary you could reward yourself with a cappuccino (or any other little reward).

 It’s important to write a description of your study habit because when you write something down you absorb it better.
-It’s a way to remember your habit and keep it in your mind.
+It’s a way to keep it in your mind.

 Step 3: Do Your Study Habit Every Day

 Repeating your study habit every day is what makes it become automatic.
 It’s important not to skip a day.
 If you do it will take longer for the study habit to be routine.

 There are different views on the number of days it takes to acquire a habit.
 I have seen advice that says 28 days, 30 days, 60, days and even 90 days.